 The following verses show us, from a practical standpoint, exactly what the Fear of Yahuwah is — and how it can be seen in our lives:

-O that there were such an heart in them, that they would fear me, and keep all my commandments always, that it might be well with them, and with their children for ever!
+O that there were such an heart in them, that they would fear me [Yahuwah], and keep all my commandments always, that it might be well with them, and with their children for ever!
 (Deuteronomy 5:29)

 And it shall be with him, and he shall read therein all the days of his life: that he may learn to fear Yahuwah his God, to keep all the words of this law [Torah] and these statutes, to do them: (Deuteronomy 17:19)

 Praise ye Yahuwah.
-Blessed is the man that feareth Yahuwah, that delighteth greatly in His commandments.
+Blessed is the man that fears Yahuwah, that delights greatly in His commandments.
 (Psalms 112:1)

-Blessed is every one that feareth Yahuwah; that walketh in His ways.
+Blessed is every one that fears Yahuwah; that walks in His ways.
 (Psalms 128:1)

-Therefore thou shalt keep the commandments of Yahuwah thy God, to walk in His ways, and to fear Him.
+Therefore you shall keep the commandments of Yahuwah your God, to walk in His ways, and to fear Him.
 (Deuteronomy 8:6)